Important documents and links

 PHILIPPINES OFFICIALLY LAUNCHES NEW MEDICAL DEVICE REGULATIONS

-Initial implementation of DOH Administrative Order 2018-002 (the new Medical Device Rules) was made official with the publication of FDA Circular 2020-0001 on January 23.
-The implementation plan has Class B, C and D Notified devices (as in listed in FDA Memo 2014-005) requiring a Certificate of Medical Device Registration (CMDR) by February 7, 2020.
+Initial implementation of DOH Administrative Order 2018-002 (the new Medical Device Rules) was made official with the publication of FDA Circular 2020-0001 on January 23, 2020.
+The implementation of the new medical device regulations require Class B, C and D Notified devices (as in listed in FDA Memo 2014-005) obtain a Certificate of Medical Device Registration (CMDR) by February 7, 2020.
 Likewise, all Class A device will require a Certificate of Medical Device Notification (CMDN) at implementation.
 Note that existing Certificates of Product Registration (CPR) issued under the old Rules will remain valid until their expiration date, and Certificates of Exemption (COE) will remain valid until November 3, 2021, or two years after issuance (whichever is shorter).

 Other important aspects of the implementation plan include: